A Lightweight Two-Branch Architecture for Multi-Instrument Transcription via Note-Level Contrastive Clustering: Background and Related Work

 Deep clustering serves as a fundamental approach addressing two core challenges in source separation: the permutation problem and speaker-independent separation.
 The methodology operates by encoding each time-frequency bin into a high-dimensional feature, then assigning labels through clustering algorithms to generate separation masks.

-The pioneering work by \cite{DeepClustering} first implemented deep clustering for unknown speaker separation.
-Then \cite{DANet} introduced the ``attractor'' concept to overcome limitations in end-to-end training and predetermined source counts.
-The adaptation to music transcription was first achieved by \cite{DeepSphericalClustering}, but suffers from a loose coupling between timbre separation and note transcription, which leads to inefficient parameter usage and suboptimal computational performance.
-More fundamentally, these studies share two critical limitations: clustering at frame level produces fragmented results, and hard-assignment strategy cannot handle overlap situations.
-Our solution introduces an interpretable associative memory mechanism that explicitly links timbres with notes, complemented by novel post-processing to mitigate clustering limitations.
+The pioneering work of \citet{DeepClustering} first applied deep clustering to separate unknown speakers.
+This was later extended by \citet{DANet}, who introduced learnable attractors as speaker-specific reference points in an embedding space that cluster time-frequency bins, enabling end-to-end separation of a variable number of sources.
+The adaptation to music transcription was first achieved by \citet{DeepSphericalClustering}, but their method uses transcription mainly to aid audio separation, lacks dedicated note-creation postprocessing, and omits key implementation details.
+More fundamentally, these studies share two critical limitations: clustering at the frame level produces fragmented results, and the hard-assignment strategy cannot handle overlapping situations.
+In contrast, our clustering postprocess is tailored for music transcription, aggregating frame embeddings into coherent note events with minimal computational overhead.